 - You have the right to know your educational costs.
 This includes costs for tuition and fees, room and board, as well as the estimates for books and supplies, travel, and personal and miscellaneous expenses used in determining your financial aid cost of attendance.
-See sfa.osu.edu (select About, Cost and aid eligibility for your student type).
+See sfa.osu.edu (select student type tab, About Aid, Cost of Attendance).

 - You have the right to know what financial aid programs are available to you, including all federal, state and university financial aid programs, including the procedures and forms necessary to apply, student eligibility requirements, selection criteria and for determining the amount of a student’s award for these programs.

 - If you have returned your application materials by the priority filing date, you will be considered for every requested financial aid program for which you may be eligible and for which there are available funds.
 Students who do not meet the priority filing date will not be considered for university-administered funds, including scholarships, institutional grants, Federal Supplemental Educational Opportunity Grant (FSEOG), and Federal Work-Study (FWS), unless there are funds remaining.

 - You have the right to certain student consumer information.
 Federal regulations require that institutions provide specific consumer information about the school and about financial aid to enrolled and prospective students.
 Visit the consumer information section of the SFA website to view the required disclosures.

 - You have the right to know how to apply for financial aid.
-For more information visit sfa.osu.edu (select Apply for Aid for your student type).
+For more information visit sfa.osu.edu (select student type, Apply for Aid).